lukepuplett/evoq-blockchain/docs/merkle/selective-disclosure.md

 Our implementation provides a clean, elegant solution to this problem through a technique we call "private leaves" - leaves whose content is withheld while their cryptographic presence is maintained.

+## Important: Security Through Unique Salts

+> **SECURITY BEST PRACTICE**: Each leaf in a Merkle tree should have its own unique random salt.
+> This is critical for preventing correlation attacks where identical data would otherwise produce identical hashes.

+Our API now defaults to automatically generating secure random salts for each leaf.
+Always use the methods that automatically generate unique salts unless you have a specific reason not to.

 ## Our Approach

 We've implemented a simple yet powerful solution that enables any subset of leaves to be marked as private, while maintaining the tree's verifiability.
 This approach has several key advantages: